harodggg/jam/graypaper-cn.md

 Of these acceptable blocks, that which contains the most ancestor blocks whose author used a seal-key ticket, rather than a fallback key should be selected as the best head, and thus the chain on which the participant should make Grandpa votes

+Formally, we aim to select $B^♭$ to maximize the value m where:
 (195)
 ```math
 m = \sum\limits_{H^A∈A^♭}T^A